 To Native Americans, a powwow is a time to gather and honor traditions.
-To a non-native, a powwow may be intimidating as it is a very traditional event.
-However, all are welcome to attend powwows, native or not.
-Here are 8 things to know in preparation for attending this traditional celebration of Native American heritage.
+To a non-native, a powwow may be intimidating as it is a traditional event.
+However, all are welcomed and encouraged to attend powwows!
+Here are eight things to know in preparation for attending this traditional celebration of indigenous peoples’ heritage.

-A good rule of thumb is to listen to the Master of Ceremonies (Emcee) and watch the crowd.
-There will be times where you should be standing out of respect for some songs.
+A good rule of thumb is to listen to the master of ceremonies and watch the crowd.
+For example, there will be times where you should be standing out of respect for some songs.

 Everything revolves around the circle at a powwow.
 It represents the never-ending cycle of life and has no beginning or end.
 It should be noted that you are not to walk through the middle of the circle, as it is special space.
 Always walk around the circle.